narrowlink/homepage/blog/2023-11-08-Narrowlink-0.2.0.md

 ### What's New in Narrowlink 0.2.0

-Narrowlink has undergone significant improvements in this version, albeit at the cost of compatibility with version 0.1.x.
+Narrowlink has undergone significant improvements in this version; however, this comes at the cost of compatibility with version 0.1.x.

 #### Peer-to-Peer Connectivity